-where, Coeff. is the bucket model coefficient, Expon. is the bucket model exponent, Zinit is the initial depth of water in the bucket model, and Zmax is the maximum storage in the bucket before "spilling" occurs.
 It is important to remember that a simple bucket model is a highly abstracted and conceptualized representation of groundwater processes and therefore the depth of water values in the bucket and the parameters themselves have no real physical basis.
-As mentioned above, initial values of the groundwater bucket model parameters, including 'Zinit' are typically derived analytically or 'offline' from WRF-Hydro and then are fine-tuned through model calibration.
-A description of the procedure to derive initial groundwater bucket model parameters is provided in the Appendix A10.
+As mentioned above, initial values of the groundwater bucket model parameters are typically derived analytically or 'offline' from WRF-Hydro and then are fine-tuned through model calibration.

-Routing/ module GW baseflow.F
+Routing/ module_GW_baseflow.F

-- GWBASESWCRT Switch to activate groundwater bucket module. - GWBUCKPARM file Path to groundwater bucket parameter file. - gwbasmskfil (optional) Path to netcdf groundwater basin mask file if using an explicit groundwater basin 2d grid. - UDMP_OPT (optional) Switch to activate user-defined mapping between land surface model grid and conceptual basins. - udmap file (optional) If user-defined mapping is active, path to spatial-weights file.
+- GWBASESWCRT Switch to activate groundwater bucket module. - GWBUCKPARM_file Path to groundwater bucket parameter file. - gwbasmskfil (optional) Path to netcdf groundwater basin mask file if using an explicit groundwater basin 2d grid. - UDMP_OPT (optional) Switch to activate user-defined mapping between land surface model grid and conceptual basins. - udmap_file (optional) If user-defined mapping is active, path to spatial-weights file.

-- GWBUCKPARM.nc netCDF file Specifies the parameters for each groundwater bucket/basin, in either text of netCDF format.
+- GWBUCKPARM.nc netCDF file Specifies the parameters for each groundwater bucket/basin.
 More information regarding the groundwater bucket model parameters is provided in Section 5.5 and Appendix A10. - GWBASINS.nc netCDF file The 2d grid of groundwater basin IDs. - spatialweights.nc netCDF file specifying the weights to map between the land surface grid and the pre-defined groundwater basin boundaries.